bbauska/W3Cx-5of5/README.md

 6.  }
 </pre>

-If the mouse position is defined, the player\'s x and y position will equal to the positions of the mouse pointer.
+If the mouse position is defined, the player&apos;s x and y position will equal to the positions of the mouse pointer.

 The mouse position may be undefined if the animation loop started without the mouse cursor being on top of the canvas.
 Remember that the mainLoop starts as soon as the page is loaded.

-Perhaps it\'s occurred to you that it might be better to move the player
-\"from its center\" instead of from its top left corner.
+Perhaps it&apos;s occurred to you that it might be better to move the player &quot;from its center&quot; instead of from its top left corner.
 We leave this improvement to you! :-)

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-6-6">2.6.6 Adding collision detection</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Let\'s make it a game by adding collision detection!
+Let&apos;s make it a game by adding collision detection!
 And try to move the player to all the balls as fast as you can.

 ![](./images/image358.png){width="5.0in"